Vainstains/GameEngine/GameEngine/Docs/Tutorial/Getting Started.md

 The camera uses a "position, euler, up" system.
 First the position is set, then the euler angles are converted to a direction vector reperesenting the camera's forward direction. then it uses the up direction combined with the forward direction to set the orientation.

 __IMPORTANT: VainEngine uses a vertically flipped coordinate system.
-This means that (1,2,3) in Unity, would be (1,-2,3) in VainEngine.__
+This means that (1,2,3) in Unity, would be (1,-2,3) in VainEngine. this is mainly because early in development i screwed up some stuff and forgot to add proper coordinate systems, so this means that if you also want to use a physics library, you could flip the y-coordinate when setting a meshe's position or just set gravity to negative.__

 To make the camera look forward from (0,0,0), just type the following in any *game logic method\**:
 ```C#